iasonstas/react_layout/README.md

     "@testing-library/react"
     "web-vitals": "^1.1.0"              Modular library for measuring all the Web Vitals metrics.

-No Unit Testing (jest).
-React & Next has a specific react-testing-library by kent c dodds.
+There are no Unit Testing for this project yet.
+React has a specific react-testing-library by Kent C Dodds.
 So here are some snapshots from the web app.

 ## Proptypes